 During the next few years, a pioneer bridge spanning a section of the swamp near the upper pond to the Campfire site was built by Pioneering merit badge applicants.
 A nature trail was begun in memory of Assistant Scoutmaster Gus Irlenborn.
 The Delaware river Canoe trip as well as the Appalachian Trail hikes all became annual events in the troop’s activities.

-Mike Weiss became Scoutmaster in 1986 and has remained in that position until the present day and has been with the troop for over 35 years.
+Mike Weiss became Scoutmaster in 1986 and has been with the troop for over 50 years.
 During this period, Assistant Scoutmaster Fred Robinson, further exposed the troop to the outdoors drawing from his hunting experience.
 Every other year Survival trips are scheduled.
 In 1990, the troop enlisted the help of Warren Marley to help rebuild many of the structures that were falling apart at camp.
 Also Warren has brought the troop on rock climbing and repelling trips to Ralph Stover State Park as well as using a nearby cliff at our camp.
 Hank passed away in January 1992 and at our 75th Anniversary Dinner, the Troop dedicated the Dining Hall in Hank’s memory.
 Another one of the camp’s creators, Al Doering also passed away in 1995.
 Tore Vecchione also helped Warren in repairing many structures up at camp.

 On August 25, 1998, Oreland Troop 1 posted its first web page.
 Since then, the site has changed servers and even Webmasters, but the virtual home for the troop has allowed its members to communicate more effectively.

-Over these years, the troop’s adult leadership has grown termendously.
-Since this time, over 15 active adult leaders joined the ranks of Oreland Troop 1 and have contributed to the troop in an outstanding manner.
+Over these years, the troop’s adult leadership has grown tremendously.
+Since this time, over 20 active adult leaders joined the ranks of Oreland Troop 1 and have contributed to the troop in an outstanding manner.
 Since then, the amount of activites and community service projects have increased dramatically.
 Since 2001, Tore Vecchione has served as Troop Committee Chairman, taking over for Lou Miller.
 This increased adult presence has initiated numerous improvement projects to Hawk Mountain Camp.
-The troop has also seen the amount of young scout increase.
+The troop has also seen the amount of young scout increase slightly.
 This rise in membership will keep the troop going for many years to come.

-The troop remains strong with over 30 adult leaders and over 28 active scouts at the present time, organized into four patrols.
-The troop has CONTINUOUSLY served the community of Oreland for over 102 years!
+The troop remains strong with over 28 adult leaders and over 19 active scouts at the present time, organized into three patrols.
+The troop has CONTINUOUSLY served the community of Oreland for over 104 years!
 We received Gold awards several years in a row for outstanding leadership for the BSA’s Journey to Excellence (JTE) program.
-Six adults are certified as NRA Range Safety Officers, three adults certified NRA Youth Shooting Sport Instructors, and five certified as Archery level 1/2.
+Three adults are certified as NRA Range Safety Officers, three adults certified NRA Youth Shooting Sport Instructors, and five adults certified as Archery level 1/2.
 The Troop serves the youths of Oreland, Wyndmoor, Fort Washington, Maple Glen and Flourtown Pennsylvania.